Guide, Reviewed 11 May 2026

 5 min read

-Mod 1 test day is short and sharp.
-You arrive, present your documents, suit up, get briefed, and ride.
-Within an hour you will know if you have passed.
-Knowing exactly what to expect on the day removes one big variable from a test that is otherwise demanding.
+Mod 1 test day is short and sharp: arrive, present documents, suit up, brief, ride, and inside an hour you know the result.
+Knowing exactly what happens removes one big variable.

 Mod 1 is held at a Multi-Purpose Test Centre (MPTC), which is a DVSA-operated facility with a closed off-road manoeuvring area.
 There are around 60 MPTCs across the UK.
 They are usually larger than standard car test centres and are often shared with HGV and bus tests.